yiisoft/yii2/framework/UPGRADE.md

     compatible with the method added by Yii.
   - Otherwise this method is implemented in the `yii\base\Model`, so the change only affects your code if you implement `ActiveRecordInterface` in a class that does not extend `Model`.
 You may use `yii\base\StaticInstanceTrait` to implement it.

+* Fixed built-in validator creating when model has a method with the same name.

+  It is documented, that for the validation rules declared in model by `yii\base\Model::rules()`, validator can be either a built-in validator name, a method name of the model class, an anonymous function, or a validator class name.
+  Before this change behavior was inconsistent with the documentation: method in the model had higher priority, than a built-in validator.
+In case you have relied on this behavior, make sure to fix it.

 Upgrade from Yii 2.0.11
 -----------------------